yogithapuppala/Python-project/My-tic-tac-toe/README.md

 4. Push to the branch (`git push origin feature/your-feature`).
 5. Open a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact
-For issues or suggestions, open an issue on the [GitHub repository](https://github.com/Pravesh-Sudha/Python-projects.git) or contact the maintainer.
+For issues or suggestions, open an issue on the [GitHub repository](https://github.com/Sangamesh080/Python-projects.git) or contact the maintainer.